The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 Story

 Krav Maga has long been recognized as one of the best martial arts for self-defense in the world.
 This type of martial arts owes its birth to the outstanding fighter Imi Lichtenfeld.
-Initially, he taught his fighting system in Bratislava to help protect the Jewish community from Nazi armed groups.
-He created a group of trained thugs with characteristic surnames and noses, who did their best to protect the Jewish population from the growing, and at the same time very radical, manifestations of anti-Semitism.
+He initially taught his fighting system in Bratislava to help protect the Jewish community from Nazi militias.
+He created a group of trained young men with characteristic surnames and noses, who did their best to protect the Jewish population from the growing, and at the same time very radical, manifestations of anti-Semitism.

 Why is Krav Maga one of the best martial arts?

-Krav Maga is designed to quickly neutralize the threat.
-The tricks are simple and often very dirty.
+Krav Maga is designed to quickly neutralize a threat.
+The techniques are simple and often very dirty.
 However, the Jews did not have to choose.
-There is even a saying: "If the reception looks good and beautiful, then this is not Krav Maga."
+There is even a saying: “If the technique looks good and beautiful, then it is not Krav Maga.”

 There are three main principles of Krav Maga: